akostrik/stage_telegram_python/README.md

 Future versions aim to:
 - integrate with other messaging platforms beyond Telegram
 - provide real-time alerts to users about exceptional analysis results
-- detection of the first channel to spead information
+- detection of the first channel to spread information
-- comparison of the rusults with other projects
+- comparison of the results with other projects
-- customizable detection parameters: features that allow users to customize detection parameters, tailoring the system to their individual needs
+- customizable detection parameters: features that allow users to customise detection parameters, tailoring the system to their individual needs
 - usage of docker containers for installation and configuration instructions
 - in addition to transmission of a channel identificator added by user via MongoDB, `Server 3` will pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection
 - asynchrony of all database requests and OpenAI requests